NakhalanAtqiyaAP/NakhalanAtqiyaAP/README.md

    &nbsp;&#10022; My current goals is To become Fullstack Web Developer, and Make a game

-   &nbsp;&#10022; Let's talk about Web development, Game Develover, And Anime stuff
+   &nbsp;&#10022; Let's talk about Web development, Game Develover, Anime stuff, and Music !!!

   </p>